PAEJGIT/P2-Project/docs/README.md

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js, Express.js

-## Authors & contributors
-The original setup of this repository is by [CS-24-DAT-2-06](https://github.com/XXX).
-For a full list of all authors and contributors, see [the contributors page](https://github.com/SkimmedMilky/p2-meal-recommendation/contributors).

 ## Acknowledgements

 **Aalborg University, Denmark.**

 Special thanks to our teachers and mentors for their guidance and support.
 With high focus on [Ramoni Ojekunle Adeogun](https://vbn.aau.dk/da/persons/ramoni-ojekunle-adeogun) for his supervision and high patience regarding our work ethics.
+He has been a great help in guiding us through the project and providing valuable feedback, while also giving us the freedom to explore and learn on our own.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.